 - Couched filling stitch tutorial for the “bars” on the windmill’s door

-The two videos that are missing are my detached chain stitch, which I used for the dangling leaves in one of the flower boxes, and the rambler rose stitch (also used for the center of my snowflake embroidery pattern–you’ll want to skip the arm extensions on the snowflake part of this tutorial).
+I should also mention that the rambler rose stitch was also used for the center of my snowflake embroidery pattern for one of my baby doll dresses, so you’ll want to skip the arm extensions on the snowflake part of that tutorial.